 For example, to disable an HA group name ha_failover_example, type the following command:

 modify /sys ha-group ha_failover_example disabled

 run /sys failover standby

-Impact of procedure: When the BIG-IP system is in the offline state, the TMM interfaces no longer send and receive traffic.
+Impact of procedure: When the BIG-IP system is in the offline state, the Traffic Management Microkernel (TMM) interfaces no longer send and receive traffic.
 This can impact HA features such as connection mirroring.